 This award was created to encourage students to “take a different look” at labor.
-Any photograph showing labor is eligible.
-However, submissions that aren’t labor related will not be eligible.
+Any photograph showing Berea College labor is eligible.
+However, submissions that aren’t Berea College labor related will not be eligible.
 Only two submissions per student will be accepted.
 All students must provide their name and B# on the back of the photograph.
-Hard copies are preferred.
+Digital copies are preferred.

 The winning entry may be used for Labor Program Office purposes printed materials, and the three finalists are displayed in the Labor Program Office.
 The award is funded by the James N. and Leila Cranford Hardy Fund.

 Labor Supervisor of the Year